conoro/hugo.conoroneill.com/content/post/my-first-mention-in-a-national-newspaper-does-not-include-the-phrase-the-accused.md

----
++++
-title: "My first mention in a national newspaper does not include the phrase  the accused "
+title = "My first mention in a national newspaper does not include the phrase  the accused " slug = "my-first-mention-in-a-national-newspaper-does-not-include-the-phrase-the-accused" date = "2006-11-07T11:01:26+00:00" id = 446 comment = false
-slug: "my-first-mention-in-a-national-newspaper-does-not-include-the-phrase-the-accused"
-date: "2006-11-07T11:01:26+00:00"
-tags:
-id: 446
-comment: false
----
++++

 When Haydn [asked the question recently](http://argolon.com/BarCampIreland/blog/2006/10/05/contact-numbers-for-all-the-speakers/#comment-94) on the BarCamp Ireland blog if anybody had&nbsp;any favourite Irish entertainment sites/blogs and I replied,&nbsp;little did I know that he was going to quote me more than once in The Irish Times.
 I thought it would be just&nbsp;part of a&nbsp;"Conor likes this", "Mick likes that" "Mary&nbsp;like these" list.
 Chuffed?
 Hell I grinned from Bandon to Dublin yesterday.